internalfx/regrid-spec/README.md

 `new ReGrid(connectionOptions, bucketOptions)`

-ReGrid Drivers MUST provide a constructor to return a new `Bucket` instance, which exposes all the public API methods.
+ReGrid drivers MUST provide a constructor to return a new `Bucket` instance, which exposes all the public API methods.

 ###### Code Example